Ford plans to close engine plant in Michigan as part of UAW deal

 UAW leaders from the various U.S. plants will meet on Friday to approve the deal, which then will be sent to the 55,000 members at Ford for final approval, a union spokesman said.

-Reporting by David Shepardson, Editing by Franklin Paul and Diane Craft
+Reporting by David Shepardson, Editing by Franklin Paul, Diane Craft and Richard Chang